Key Principles for Pupil Premium at Bolshaw Primary School

 PUPIL PREMIUM REPORTS

-To find out more about our proposed expenditure of our Pupil Premium funding at Bolshaw Primary School please see our Pupil Premium Strategy 2021-2022 and how our funding will effectively impact on pupils academic and well being outcomes.
+To find out more about our proposed expenditure of our Pupil Premium funding at Bolshaw Primary School please see read our Pupil Premium Strategy 2021-2022 and how our funding will effectively impact on pupils academic and well being outcomes.

 The link below also gives you information from the Department for Education.